 MURAISI Syôzô and AMANO Kiyosi directed this research and wrote the report.
-The following related research reports have been written.
+The following related research report has been written:.
 MURAISI Syôzô and AMANO Kiyosi, References on Language Development: Overview and List, 1967.

 II.4.13.
 The Development of Syntactic Structures in Children's Speech from 3 to 6